Ultimate Hartselle Real Estate Investing Guide for 2026

 Economy

-Currently, the average salary in Hartselle is , with the whole state average of , and a national average figure of .
+Currently, the average salary in Hartselle is , with the entire state average of , and the nationwide average figure of .

-In Hartselle, the unemployment rate is , whereas the state’s unemployment rate is , in comparison with the nationwide rate of .
+In Hartselle, the unemployment rate is , while the state's unemployment rate is , compared to the nationwide rate of .

 Economy Quick Stats